scdblab/fbworkload/README.md

         <td>Timestamp (microseconds)</td>
   </tr>
 </table>
 Operation is one of:  {READ, REPLACE, DELETE}.
 This is an example output.
 It represents a read request on key 10499 at 12 microseconds relative to the first request.
-The key size is 58 bytes and the value size is 9 bytes.
+Its referenced key size is 58 bytes and the value size is 9 bytes.

 ```
 READ,10499,58,9,12